Star Wars: Jedi Arena: Reception

 Star Wars: Jedi Arena received mixed reviews from critics in the 1980s.
 Adam Thompson of Creative Computing Video & Arcade Games likened the mechanism of damaging the opponent's shield to smashing bricks in Breakout and praised the game's glowing multi-colored laser blasts and the sound effects, the latter of which he felt added realism to the game.
-According to Peter Brown of GameSpot, however, the main criticisms of the game were the stationary Jedi and abstract combat, for the opposite of which action fans were expecting.
+According to Peter Brown of GameSpot, however, the main criticisms of the game were the stationary Jedi and abstract combat, the opposite of which action fans were expecting.
 Benj Edwards, writing for PCMag.com, claimed that Jedi Arena "may secretly be the best Star Wars video game ever made."

 Legacy

 The legacy of Jedi Arena among modern critics is extremely negative.
 Ian Dransfield of Digital Spy ranked it as one of the 5 worst Star Wars games ever, noting that the game has not aged well.
 Lewis Packwood of Kotaku ranked the game second-to-worst, believing that the game should not have been based on one particular scene in Star Wars involving Luke Skywalker defending himself from a "floaty beach ball".
 In the book Classic Home Video Games, 1972–1984: A Complete Reference Guide, Brett Weiss criticized the game's controls, its overall "misguided" concept (given that the Jedi never actually engage in a duel), and the gameplay for "[relying] too much on luck".
 Several other sources described Jedi Arena to be either lamentable or one of the worst Star Wars games.

 Matt Dorville of Blastr ranked the game No. 31 on the website's list of 50 Star Wars games ranked from worst to best, admitting that Jedi Arena was not bad at the time of release and that the game did offer an entertaining gameplay.
-In the book Guinness World Records 2017 Gamer’s Edition, Jedi Arena is credited for being the first Star Wars video game to feature lightsaber action.
+In the book Guinness World Records 2017 Gamer's Edition, Jedi Arena is credited for being the first Star Wars video game to feature lightsaber action.